About the Journal

 - COI can be mentioned after the section Acknowledgment of the publication

-Preferably the Section Editor that handled the paper handles publication notices through the following steps (if that editor is not available, another editor or the publisher can also be appointed):
+Preferably, the Editor who handled the paper handles publication notices through the following steps (if that editor is not available, another editor or the publisher can also be appointed):

 - Reviewing the proposed changes to the published content to determine if they are necessary and appropriate.